-We have audited the financial statements of Ramco Systems Defense and Security Incorporated (the "Company"), which comprise the statement of financial position as of March 31, 2023, and the related statements of operations and stockholder's equity, and cash flow for the period ended March 31, 2023 for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Ramco Systems Defense and Security Incorporated (the "Company"), which comprise the statement of financial position as of March 31, 2025 and March 31, 2024, and the related statements of operations and stockholder's equity, and cash flow for the year then ended, and notes to the financial statements, including material accounting policy information.

-In our opinion, the accompanying financial statements present fairly, in all material respects, or the financial position of the Company as at March 31, 2023, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs).
+In our opinion, the accompanying financial statements present fairly, in all material respects, or the financial position of the Company as at March 31, 2025 and at March 31, 2024, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs).